-One hundred and thirty-two years ago, in October of 1888, Athens’ iconic Zappeion Megaron first opened its doors to the public.
+On October 20, 1888, Athens’ iconic Zappeion Megaron first opened its doors to the public.

-The impressive neoclassical hall was built in the late nineteenth century in preparation for the first modern Olympic Games in 1896.
+The impressive neoclassical hall was constructed in the late nineteenth century in preparation for the first modern Olympic Games in 1896.

-The name Zappeion comes from the building’s benefactor, Evangelis Zappas, who was a philanthropist and one of the founders of the first modern Olympic Games.
+The name Zappeion comes from the building’s benefactor, Evangelos Zappas, who was a philanthropist and one of the founders of the first modern Olympic Games.

 Although he spent much of his life in Romania, Zappas was dedicated to supporting Greece and Greek culture.
 He funded many important events and buildings in nineteenth-century Athens.